 Hi there, I am Mariah!

 I live with my sweet husband and four darling kids in St. George, UT.
 We recently relocated here after 12 years of living in Texas.
-Since getting married, we have lived in five different cities, in three different states!
-All of these moves have stemmed from pursuing our dreams and education.
+Since getting married, we have lived in six different cities, in three different states!
 Moving so often definitely has it's difficult points, but I am finding joy in the journey of my life, and I am photographing it every step of the way.

 I graduated from Brigham Young University with a degree in Family Life & Human Development.
 My love for photography started in high school when I took a black and white film course offered through the local university.
 It soon turned into an outlet that pretty much consumed me.
 I would spend what seemed like an hour in the dark room, and realize it had been four hours since I had even looked at a clock.
 Eventually, I got wrapped up in the digital world, but black and white film will always have a part of my heart!
 My

 obsession with photography quickly turned career oriented, as I felt major pressure my senior year of high school to "know what I wanted to be when I grew up".
 As I got deep into my major of Human Development, I quickly saw how understanding little humans also helped immensely when photographing them.